 Although indirect, Scope 2 emissions are becoming increasingly controllable by companies via renewable energy procurement and therefore represent a significant opportunity to make reductions.

 Organizations can use a combination of energy attribute certificates (EACs), onsite renewable energy (sometimes known as distributed generation), power purchase agreements (PPAs), green tariffs, and even carbon offsets in some cases to address Scope 2 emissions.
-Driven predominately by the increasingly affordable cost of renewable power, a record-breaking number of companies worldwide have set aggressive SBTs and RE100 renewable energy procurement targets in order to fully mitigate the emissions impact from their purchased, indirect energy.
+A record-breaking number of companies worldwide have set aggressive SBTs and RE100 renewable energy procurement targets in order to fully mitigate the emissions impact from their purchased, indirect energy.

 For more guidance on clean energy and emissions reductions, as well as what you need to know about making claims, see this whitepaper.